phoenixperry/cci-ual-pcomp/week06/week06.md

 https://www.youtube.com/watch?v=t7JYOIYqMEY

 To hook up the circuit folllow this simple video:

 https://www.youtube.com/watch?v=EmoF-sdWOCc

-There are several capacitors in your kit.
+* There are several capacitors in your kit.
 Play with them and experiment with hooking up more than one oscillator.
 Have fun!

+Film a short clip of each configuration and share in your documentation